 NOTE: The current prerequisite/MCAT requirement for Saskatchewan residents remains in place for the next application cycle (application 2014 for admission 2015).

-Requirements for the current application cycle (August 1 - October 15, 2013) for entry fall 2014 can be found in the Applicant Information Document.
+Requirements for the application cycle (August 1 - October 15, 2014) for entry fall 2015 can be found in the Applicant Information Document.

 As the only medical school in Saskatchewan, the College of Medicine at the University of Saskatchewan has a responsibility to serve the residents of the province.
 As such, 90% of first year positions are reserved for Saskatchewan residents.